eoprede/prusa_profiles/MK3/Slic3r/README.md

 It doesn't have as much testing but the images are nearly identical and the quality is just right.

 Enjoy and happy printing!

+### MMU Pretty PLA V1
+Updated September 30, 2018
+Profile by Chris Warkocki

+For those using the MMU2 I'm posting this profile to help alleviate a few things.

+1. Included the start gcode for no mess mesh bed leveling.
+2. Lower extruder acceleration as it would cause skipping.
+8000 to 5000 and may try lower.
+3. Increased Extruder jerk to help with tip creation.
+1.5 to 2.
+4. Lowered retraction speeds and increased retraction amount before wipe and the distanced needed in a move before taking a retraction.
+Stock settings left fine hairs of strings.
+Almost gone now.
+5. Loading Speed at Start changed from 3 to 19.
+By PJR.
+The load speed at start was too low and would cause grinding of filament as it was mismatched with the stock bondtech load speed.
+6. Loading Speed changed from 14 to 22.
+By PJR.
+If the tip is slightly out of spec lower would cause it to stop at bondtech instead of going through.
+You may hear a click in the extruder as it forces the filament tip into the bondtech.
+7. Way Better Output filename format.
+8. Adjusted first layer line width as it was too thin IMO.
+0.40 to 0.45.
+9. Speed reduction to infill and solid infill.
+200mm/s is too fast for some PLA so it's been reduced to a safer 120mm/2.
+10. Seam position changed to aligned for better prints.
+11. Bridging detection enabled so supports don't go covering the bridges.

+So far this is working just great.
+No more filament grinding and the values are much more printer friendly in some areas.
+If your'e having issues with your MMU2 printing give this a try and let me know.